Wait, Wario... What was-a death like? Ghost of Wario:

 - Kid Icarus: The instant Pit takes his last hit, he jumps off the stage, and the Game Over screen reads: "I'M FINISHED!"

-- Kirby does this whenever he dies, while spinning.
+- Kirby does this whenever he is KOed, while spinning.
 King Dedede does too, but in a more flyaway manner.

-- Surprisingly, this was averted in Kirby 64: The Crystal Shards; in that game he just spins around and collapses.
+- Averted in Kirby 64 The Crystal Shards due to it being partially 3D; in that game he just spins around and collapses.
+Dedede collapses in a similar matter as well.

 - Parasol Stars and Bubble Bobble Part 2 (NES) while spinning out.